 What's a Sophomore Advisor?

 A Sophomore Advisor is a tutor who usually has or is working to obtain some kind of graduate degree in an academic field here at Harvard.
 (Did I mention that tutors are also generally grad students and working professionals?)
 They, like your First-Year Advisor, work to help you pick out classes that fit your interests and give you advice about pursuing research, study abroad, and public service opportunities.
 They also keep track of how well you're doing in your courses and can point you to support if you need it.
 Sophomore Advisors also help you to explore concentrations, finalize your concentration plans by talking through your interests and direct you to concentration advisors for additional guidance.

 So Who Helps Me With My Concentration?

 Once you declare your concentration, you're going to get assigned an academic advisor from within your department.
 They'll become the person you go to when you need to consult on what classes you should take for your concentration, whether to do a thesis or research project, work in a lab, or how to connect what you are studying to what you want to do with the rest of your life.
-They may also direct you to someone within the concentration department who can provide you with even more insight on your topic of choice.
+They may also direct you to someone within the concentration department who can provide even more insight into your topic of choice.

 What if I don’t know what I want to concentrate in?